 Healing and the Brain: Basic Tools for Emotional Regulation

-Let’s kick it off with an overview of EMDR
+Let’s kick it off with an intro to the limbic system

 You might’ve heard of or tried EMDR therapy (Eye Movement Desensitization and Reprocessing, developed by psychologist Francine Shapiro).